Why website localization is important for global marketing?

 But this move can also be seen as an opportunity to expand to international markets.
 Thus, website localization has become an essential part of the international expansion plan of businesses.

 What is website localization?

-If you are not yet familiar with website localization, it means adapting your content in regards to the social, cultural, and political aspects of your target market.
+If you are not yet familiar with website localization, it means adapting your content in regard to the social, cultural, and political aspects of your target market.
 Let’s make it clear: localizing websites does not only mean translating your content.
-If you want to know more about how website localization works, here is an article that gives you a step by step guide.
+If you want to know more about how website localization works, here is an article that gives you a step-by-step guide.